 Steven Kessel, Ph.D.

-Steve Kessel oversees marine research projects protecting economically important species in the Bahamas in addition to conducting his own original ...
+Steve Kessel oversees marine research projects protecting economically important species in The Bahamas in addition to conducting his own origin...

 Sharks and Storms: Shedd Field Research in the Bahamas

 The weather is beautiful, and the water is calm: perfect conditions for studying sharks.